KaoWenChung/Data-Structures-and-Algorithms/README.md

 ## The Little Fix for Big O
 We should try our best to minimize the times a recursive function calls itself.
 For example, we can declare a property to store the value of the function instead of duplicate calling itself.

-* When a problem is solved by solving smaller versions of the same problem, the smaller problem is called a subproblem.
+:+1:When a problem is solved by solving smaller versions of the same problem, the smaller problem is called a subproblem.